Close Menu

 The Impact on Credit Scores

 Credit utilization is a critical factor in credit scoring models, accounting for roughly 30% of your FICO score.
-High utilization signals to lenders that you might be overextended and therefore a higher risk, while low utilization suggests financial discipline and lower risk.
-Charlie Wise, senior vice president at TransUnion, confirms this by stating that credit utilization is “positively correlated with consumers’ risk and probability of paying or not paying in the future.”
+High utilization signals to lenders that you may be overextended and, therefore, a higher risk, while low utilization suggests financial discipline and lower risk.
+Charlie Wise, senior vice president at TransUnion, confirms this, noting that credit utilization is “positively correlated with consumers’ risk and probability of paying or not paying in the future.”

 This means that as utilization rises, the likelihood of delinquency increases.
 Bankrate’s expert insight underscores the importance of keeping utilization low.
 Additionally, credit utilization can fluctuate based on spending habits and payment timing, so it’s vital to monitor your balances regularly to avoid surprises that could negatively impact your score.